wojtas99/UAV-Recon-Tool/README.md

 :milky_way: ATAK plug-in that processes the live video stream from a DJI drone using AI models :milky_way:

 # Description
-Wanting to learn how to create plugins for the ATAK app, I created a simple plugin integrated with a DJI drone with ATAK.
+Wanting to learn how to create plugins for the ATAK app, I created a simple plugin which integrates a DJI drone with ATAK.

 Plugin allows you to display the video stream from the drone in the ATAK app and has also many useful features.